Troubleshooting Amazon S3

 S3 Bucket Access Permission Issues

 Access to your S3 bucket is determined by the policies and permissions in Amazon S3.
-If your IAM policy is too restrictive, or contains errors in the details about the IAM user or Actions, then your Files.com site may not be able to interact correctly with your S3 bucket.
+If your IAM policy is too restrictive, or contains errors in the details about the IAM user or Actions, your Files.com site may not be able to interact correctly with your S3 bucket.

-Below is an example S3 user policy that provides full access permissions to your Files.com site (replace <bucketname>
+Below is an example S3 user policy that provides full access permissions to your Files.com site (replace <bucketname> with your bucket name):

 {